Frequently Asked Questions

 - Certificate of Entry and Exit for the Applicant - Digital copy of the Certificate of Entry and Exit for the applicant.
 The certificate should be issued from applicant's birth date to current date.
 If the applicant holds dual citizenship, a certificate is required for each passport.
 This document is issued by the Seoul Immigration Office.

-- If accepted, an original copy of the Certificate of Entry and Exit will be required at the applicant's orientation appointment.
+- If accepted, an original copy of the Certificate of Entry and Exit will be required before the student begins attending YISS.
 View a Sample Certificate of Entry and Exit.

 Category 4: Transfer from international school within Korea